fzero/baaaes/README.md

 # Baaaes 💓

-**Baaaes** is a **very opinionated** boilerplate for APIs using `async`/`await`, [Express](http://expressjs.com) and [Sequelize](http://sequelizejs.com).

-The basic code was created with [`express-generator`](https://expressjs.com/en/starter/generator.html), then the following changes were added:

-* Complete conversion to native ES6 syntax (i.e. you **won't** need Babel, thankfully!)
-* HTTPS support included, and you can generate self-signed certificates for development by running `npm run makecert`.
-Note that you **will** see warning messages; use [Let's encrypt](https://letsencrypt.org/) and a real domain name to avoid this.
-* [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) support baked in with configuration examples.
-* Differentiated environments (`development`, `test` and `production`) defined by the `APP_ENV` environment variable.
-* [Handlebars](http://handlebarsjs.com/) templates for HTML views.
-* [Sequelize](http://sequelizejs.com) as default ORM, along with an example model implementation making extensive use of the `async`/`await` pattern to minimize frustration.
-* Example API routes _with fully working RESTful CRUD endpoints_ included!
-* [Mocha](http://mochajs.org/) integration tests for the example API are _also included!_

-**Baaaes** gives you a fully fleshed-out boilerplate with woking examples and tests - you just have to jump in and modify it to your needs.
+**Baaaes** is an opininated, fully fleshed-out API server boilerplate based on [ExpressJS](http://expressjs.com) and [Sequelize](http://sequelizejs.com) with woking examples and tests - you just have to jump in and modify it to your needs.
 I've tried to make the code as legible as possible with plenty of comments where necessary.

-## External dependencies

-**Baaaes** expects a Postgres database up and running, but you can modify the code to use any other database supported by Sequelize.
-You'll have to install the corresponding `npm` packages and modify the `.env` file.
-[Relevant documentation here.](http://docs.sequelizejs.com/en/v3/docs/getting-started/)

-Out of the box, **Baaaes** uses URI-style configuration for database connections, but you can use as many environment variables as you want (e.g. `DB_USER`, `DB_PASS`, `DB_HOST` and so on). **Make sure to keep you test database separated though, as all data is destroyed on every test run!**

 ## TL;DR HOWTO

-1. Download the [zip package](https://github.com/fzero/baaaes/archive/master.zip) and unzip it somewhere
+1. Download the [zip package](https://github.com/fzero/baaaes/archive/master.zip) and unzip it somewhere (cloning is **not** recommended for normal use)
 2. Run `npm install`
 3. Copy `.env.example` to `.env` and add your Postgres DB configuration
 4. If you need HTTPS support, run `npm run makecert`

 Your should be ready to go now!
 Start the server with `npm start` and run tests with `npm test`.

+## How & why?

+The basic code was created with [`express-generator`](https://expressjs.com/en/starter/generator.html), then the following changes were made:

+* Complete conversion to native Node ES6 syntax.
+* HTTPS support included, and you can generate self-signed certificates for development by running `npm run makecert`.
+Note that you **will** see warning messages; use [Let's encrypt](https://letsencrypt.org/) and a real domain name to avoid this.
+* [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) support baked in with configuration examples.
+* Differentiated environments (`development`, `test` and `production`) defined by the `APP_ENV` environment variable.
+* [Handlebars](http://handlebarsjs.com/) templates for HTML views.
+* [Sequelize](http://sequelizejs.com) as ORM, along with an example model implementation making extensive use of the `async`/`await` pattern to minimize frustration.
+* Example API routes _with fully working RESTful CRUD endpoints_, also using `async`/`await`!
+* [Mocha](http://mochajs.org/) integration tests for the example API.
+And guess what?
+We're using `async`/`await` for that too!

 ## Making Express great again with `async`/`await`

-Let's face it, working with databases in Node was always annoying (to say the least) before the introduction of `async`/`await` in Node 7.
-The good news is **if your code uses promises, you can use `async`/`await` right now**.
+Let's face it, working with databases in Node has always been frustrating (to say the least).
+Node 7 introduces native support for `async`/`await`, which is nothing more than syntatic sugar on top of the Promise pattern.
+This means that **if your code uses promises, you can use `async`/`await` right now!**

-So instead of writing an API endpoint like this...
+So instead of writing an API route like this...

 ```js
 // GET /products
 // Returns a JSON array containing all available product objects